Redwars22/411112/README.md

-hey; it's me. amir. a self-educator & tech enthusiast.<br />
+hey; I am not a hacker but a self-educator & tech enthusiast.